leegao/RegexEnumerator/README.md

 Here's one of my favorite regular expressions:
 <p align="center"><img src="https://rawgit.com/leegao/RegexEnumerator/svgs/svgs/120bcbe220479f3fb301392b145130a5.svg?invert_in_darkmode" align=middle width=65.09151pt height=18.020145pt/></p>
 It specifies the class of languages that are comma-separated list of strings of zeros.
-For example, `000, 0, 00000` belongs to this language, but `0,,0` and `0,0,` does not.
+For example, `000, 0, 00000` belongs to this language, but `0, , 0` and `0, 0, ` do not.

-Now, it might seem like a masochistic endeavor, but if you enumerate every possible word in this language, you'll find that there are no empty strings, 1 single letter string, 1 two letter string, 2 three letter strings, 3 four letter strings, and so on.
-This pattern actually looks like
+Now, it might seem like a masochistic endeavor, but if you enumerate every possible word in this language, you'll find that there are 0 empty strings, 1 single letter string, 1 two letter string, 2 three letter strings, 3 four letter strings, and so on.
+This pattern looks like

     0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610, 987, 1597, 2584, 4181, ...

 Why, that is the fibonacci sequence!
-How did it end up in such a mundane place?
+How did it end up here of all places?

 Now, I could give you a combinatorial interpretation for this amazeballs result, but I still get shivers up my spine whenever I think back to my undergrad Combinatorics course.
-Instead, I'll give a more general way to compute these enumerations.
+Instead, I'll give you a more general way to compute these enumerations as well as an algorithm that can do all of the tedious pencil-pushin on your behalf.

 However, that's not the end of it.
 It turns out that this algorithm can also compute a closed-form formula for this sequence.
 <p align="center"><img src="https://rawgit.com/leegao/RegexEnumerator/svgs/svgs/c709d2b386c7588133c620efa335e165.svg?invert_in_darkmode" align=middle width=514.0443pt height=52.667175pt/></p>
 where <img src="https://rawgit.com/leegao/RegexEnumerator/svgs/svgs/c9c53a99901c4a67544997f70b0f01bc.svg?invert_in_darkmode" align=middle width=18.19125pt height=23.24256pt/> is the number of comma-separated lists of size <img src="https://rawgit.com/leegao/RegexEnumerator/svgs/svgs/55a049b8f161ae7cfeb0197d75aff967.svg?invert_in_darkmode" align=middle width=9.36144pt height=14.93184pt/>.

-Now, this might not look very pretty, but it's still pretty cool that there is a (computable) closed form expression that counts every regular expression.
+Yes, that's right, there is an algorithm that can determine the closed-form counting expression for *every* (unambiguous) regular expression!

 -----------------------------------